PaulBratslavsky/epic-next-strapi-5-update/blog-update/01-epic-next.md

 I hope you had as much fun as I did, and I will see you in the next post.

 You can find the project repo [here](https://github.com/PaulBratslavsky/epic-next-strapi-5-update/tree/01-epic-next)

-You can check out the first video here if you prefer that format.